anacharsis314/autodiff/README.md

 # autodiff
-playing around with automatic differentiation
+Playing around with automatic differentiation not yet a module or package